iam-manzoor/Python-Learning/Day-2/README.md

    print(string5)
    ```
    - **Basic Operations**
-     - concatenation
+     - concatenation  Adding two or more strings
      - Length of string
      - Indexing in string.
 The string characters in Python is indexed.
        - string object doesnt allow item assignment.
 Example `myCollege[4]="@"`
        - Index helps us to access the characters but we cant modify the index value.